stfc/PSyclone/lib/profiling/simple_timing/README.md

-This library is a simple stand-alone timer library (see the ["Profiling"]( https://psyclone.readthedocs.io/en/stable/profiling.html#profiling) section in the PSyclone [user guide](https://psyclone.readthedocs.io/en/stable/) for more details).
+This library is a simple stand-alone timer library (see the ["Profiling"]( https://psyclone.readthedocs.io/en/stable/profiling.html#profiling) section in the PSyclone [User Guide](https://psyclone.readthedocs.io/en/stable/) for more details).
 It counts the number of calls for each region, and reports minumum, maximum and average times.
 This library is **not thread-safe**, and **not MPI-aware** (e.g. maximum reported is per process, not across all